rafaelcacilhas/quorum/README.md

 1. Discuss your solution’s time complexity.
 What tradeoffs did you make?

     Since the data is loaded from a CSV everything is commited to memory, which makes the data manipulation very fast but is not an option if the data files start to get much bigger.
-Since no operation is larger than O(n) no further optimizations were made.
+Since no operation is larger than O(n²) no further optimizations were made.

 2. How would you change your solution to account for future columns that might be requested, such as “Bill Voted On Date” or “Co-Sponsors”?